ranjinigopal/User-Authentication-Form-Validation-/README.md

 **Project Overview**
 This project is a **User Registration and Login System** built with **HTML, CSS, and JavaScript**.
 It provides a simple way for users to register an account and log in.
-Cab be used for User Authentication or Form Validation.
+Can be used for User Authentication or Form Validation.

 **Features**